ncharl/constraintprogramming/README.md

 `smt-subsetsum.py` = pysmt implementation to solve the subset sum problem

-`subsetsum-count.cpp` = small C++ script that enumerates all subsets and returns which sums only occurred once, used to make a hard subset sum problem
+`subsetsum-count.cpp` = small C++ program that enumerates all subsets and returns which sums only occurred once, used to make a hard subset sum problem

+`subsetsum-solver.cpp` = C++ program that implements a multithreaded brute force search for a subset sum problem

+`build.sh` = script to compile the two C++ programs